ABOUT ENGINES

 1930s - B&W develops double-acting four-stroke engine

-1932 - B&W 2000 stands ready at The H.C. Ørsted Power Plant.
-The engine is three storeys high and the building must be built around the engine.
-For 30 years the engine is the World's largest, until B&W builds something even bigger.
+1932 - B&W 2000 is introduced at The H.C. Ørsted Power Plant.
+The engine is three storeys high above streetlevel, with another level underneath it and the building had to be built around the engine.
+For 30 years the engine is the World's largest, until a B&W licens taker build something even bigger.

 1938-1948 - around 1600 Bur-Wain engines were produced primarily for trucks, buses and shunting locomotives